IMD business school for management and leadership courses

 China dominates the EV market

-China is projected to generate the highest revenue in the Electric Vehicles market in 2024;
+China is projected to generate the highest revenue in the EV market in 2024:

-there are now more than 129 EV brands manufactured in China.
-The country has a vast number of suppliers servicing the market, from new battery brands such as CATL to the aluminum part Wencan Group.
+There are now more than 129 EV brands manufactured in China.
+The country has a vast number of suppliers servicing the market, from new battery brands such as CATL to the aluminum part manufacturer Wencan Group.
 It has a large talent pool to support the industry.
-The sector is highly innovative, take for example, Xiaomi—the third largest mobile brand both in China and globally—which unveiled the SU7, a $30K Porsche clone, which offers an astonishing 500-mile range.
+The sector is highly innovative.
+Take, for example, Xiaomi, the third-largest mobile brand in China and globally, which unveiled the SU7, a $30K Porsche clone, which offers an astonishing 500-mile range.

 The barriers to entry are collapsing